mmport80/JavascriptFinanceBook/manuscript/chapter04.md

 We update `top` if a current row's exposure is greater than our current highest row.

-No surprise that the largest holding for August 2015 is Apple at $68m.
+No surprise that the largest holding in August 2015 is Apple at $68m.

 ##Efficiency